vkotu/TtChallenge/README.md

 # TtChallenge
 #instructions to run the program

-#Make sure to have Java and Git installed on your machine
-#please note variables are case sensitive
+Make sure to have Java and Git installed on your machine please note variables are case sensitive

-#if input provided through command line
+If input provided through command line

 1. git clone git@github.com:vkotu/TtChallenge.git
 2. cd TtChallenge